 “Open up the back of this truck,” he ordered the driver.

 The lorry driver was about to protest loudly until he realized with whom he was talking.
 “Sure thing,” he said.
-The driver walked to the back of his rig and, undoing the catches on the door, he pulled the twin doors open.
+The driver walked to the back of his rig and, undoing the catches on the twins doors, he pulled them open.
 The trailer’s interior was empty.

 “Close it,” the Ray said, then turned away, looking for the closest radio man.
 A quick scan revealed one watching the road.
 “Have every trailer truck stopped and inspected,” the Ray ordered the communications trooper.